Cygnus (constellation): Stars

-There are several other dimmer double and binary stars in Cygnus.
-Mu Cygni is a binary star with an optical tertiary component.
+There are several other dimmer double and binary stars in Cygnus. μ Cygni is a binary star with an optical tertiary component.
 The binary system has a period of 790 years and is 73 light-years from Earth.
 The primary and secondary, both white stars, are of magnitude 4.8 and 6.2, respectively.
 The unrelated tertiary component is of magnitude 6.9.
 Though the tertiary component is visible in binoculars, the primary and secondary currently require a medium-sized amateur telescope to split, as they will through the year 2020.
 The two stars will be closest between 2043 and 2050, when they will require a telescope with larger aperture to split.
 The stars 30 and 31 Cygni form a contrasting double star similar to the brighter Albireo.
 The two are visible in binoculars.
 The primary, 31 Cygni, is an orange-hued star of magnitude 3.8, 1400 light-years from Earth.
 The secondary, 30 Cygni, appears blue-green.
 It is of spectral type A5IIIn and magnitude 4.83, and is around 610 light-years from Earth.
-31 Cygni itself is a binary star; the tertiary component is a blue star of magnitude 7.0.
-Psi Cygni is a binary star visible in small amateur telescopes, with two white components.
+31 Cygni itself is a binary star; the tertiary component is a blue star of magnitude 7.0. ψ Cygni is a binary star visible in small amateur telescopes, with two white components.
 The primary is of magnitude 5.0 and the secondary is of magnitude 7.5.
 61 Cygni is a binary star visible in large binoculars or a small amateur telescope.
 It is 11.4 light-years from Earth and has a period of 750 years.
 Both components are orange-hued dwarf (main sequence) stars; the primary is of magnitude 5.2 and the secondary is of magnitude 6.1.
 61 Cygni is significant because Friedrich Wilhelm Bessel determined its parallax in 1838, the first star to have a known parallax.

-Located near Eta Cygni is the X-ray source Cygnus X-1, which is now thought to be caused by a black hole accreting matter in a binary star system.
+Located near η Cygni is the X-ray source Cygnus X-1, which is now thought to be caused by a black hole accreting matter in a binary star system.
 This was the first X-ray source widely believed to be a black hole.
 It is located approximately 2.2 kiloparsecs from the Sun.
 There is also supergiant variable star in the system which is known as HDE 226868.